Last updated September 3rd, 2023.

 In fact, Brunei has suffered through five straight years of economic decline.
 The reason for this small, oil-rich nation’s bad performance?
 Low commodity prices and noncompetitive policies.

-Oil prices have stayed well-below $80 since 2014.
-But while other oil exporters like the United Arab Emirates and neighboring Malaysia diversified their economies well enough to absorb the shock, Brunei never did.
+While other oil exporters like the United Arab Emirates and neighboring Malaysia diversified their economies well enough to absorb the shock, Brunei never did.

 Furthermore, unwelcoming policies towards foreign businesses along with Brunei’s transition toward Sharia law have pushed away most potential investors from around the world.